NOC Tools and Software in 2026: An Operational Perspective

 bmc logo

-Again, while BMC remains a powerful and widely used platform, some organizations consider it a legacy system.
-Many are transitioning to newer platforms like ServiceNow, which offer enhanced flexibility, modern user interfaces, and advanced capabilities.
-ServiceNow, for example, provides more intuitive workflows, better integration options, and a more user-friendly experience, which can reduce the complexity and improve the efficiency of IT operations.
+While BMC remains powerful and widely used, some organizations view it as a legacy system.
+Many are transitioning to platforms like ServiceNow, which offer more intuitive workflows, better integration options, and a more user-friendly experience.
+ServiceNow can reduce the complexity and improve the efficiency of IT operations for many use cases.

-Helix ITSM now offers a cloud implementation, enhancing its relevance in modern IT environments.
-This cloud version allows organizations to leverage the benefits of cloud computing, such as scalability, reduced infrastructure costs, and improved accessibility.
-The cloud implementation also supports hybrid environments, enabling organizations to seamlessly integrate their on-premise systems with cloud-based services.
+Helix ITSM now offers a cloud implementation, allowing organizations to use cloud computing benefits like scalability, reduced infrastructure costs, and improved accessibility.
+The cloud version supports hybrid environments, enabling integration between on-premise systems and cloud-based services.

-It's also highly customizable, offering a range of configuration options and supporting the development of custom applications and workflows.
-This flexibility is particularly valuable for large organizations with unique requirements and complex IT environments.
-Implementing and maintaining BMC Helix can be costly, particularly for smaller organizations.
-The shift towards more cost-effective and scalable solutions like ServiceNow is partly due to the high total cost of ownership associated with Remedy, including licensing, infrastructure, and maintenance expenses.
+It's also highly customizable, with a range of configuration options and support for custom applications and workflows.
+This flexibility is particularly valuable for large organizations with unique requirements.
+Implementing and maintaining BMC Helix can be costly, however, particularly for smaller organizations.
+The shift toward more cost-effective solutions like ServiceNow is partly due to the high total cost of ownership associated with Helix, including licensing, infrastructure, and maintenance expenses.

 4. Reporting

-Two important components have to be in place to make reporting robust enough to achieve both of these goals well.
-One is the backend, which consists of the data lake and the data warehouse.
-The front end must consist of visualization and data exploration components.
+Two components have to be in place to make reporting strong enough to achieve both of these goals.
+The backend consists of the data lake and the data warehouse.
+The frontend consists of visualization and data exploration components.

 Power BI and Tableau